mothur/mothur.github.io/_wiki/installation.md

 to the end of the file.
 Now you can run mothur!

-The problem is that it\'s looking for an infiniband card in your machine, so this tells it that you\'re just using the same machine.
+The problem is that it's looking for an infiniband card in your machine, so this tells it that you're just using the same machine.
 (Thanks to my great friend and computer guru Dana for this tip!)

 ### Windows

-See the [downloads](Download_mothur) page to obtain the Window\'s executable version of mothur.
-Mothur comes as a compressed file known as a ZIP file.
+See the [downloads](Download_mothur) page to obtain the Window's executable version of mothur. mothur comes as a compressed file known as a ZIP file.
 To decompress this file, double click on it and follow the instructions.
 Consider decompressing mothur to a directory such as C:\\mothur.